LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following function will be used to pay monthly rents: Here, the function will only run if the user's account address and the previous tenant's account address is the same, user have enough rent fee in his/her wallet, there is a gap of 30 days between previous transaction.

-Now we will create a function which will be used by Tenant to pay monthly rent landlord. <br>
+Now, create a function that will be used by the tenant to pay monthly rent to the landlord.
-Before creating `payRent` function , we have to remember this few points :<br>
+Before creating `payRent` function, remember the following:
-* The function will only execute : If the User's address & Previous Tenant's address both are same, means user can only pay rent if he/she has signed an agreement with the landlord within last 365 days.
+* The function will only execute if the user's address and previous tenant's address both are same, meaning that the user can only pay rent if he/she has signed an agreement with the landlord within the last 365 days.
-* The function will only execute : If Tenant had paid his/her previous rent more than a month ago.
+* The function will only execute if the tenant had paid his/her previous rent more than a month ago.
-* The function will only execute : If the user have enough ether payable 'Ether' in his/her Ether Wallet(By enough Ether means, enough room rent).
+* The function will only execute if the user has enough ether (payable 'ether') in his/her Ethereum wallet. (enough ether = enough room rent).

 ```ruby
     function payRent(uint _index) public payable sameTenant(_index) RentTimesUp(_index) enoughRent(_index){